rtaylor777/scripts/readme.md

 <br />

 # find_nmap_scripts_todo_with_service_name
-Search for a service name that is provided as an argument to the script and list out the nmap nfs scripts that potentially match.
+Search for a service name that is provided as an argument to the script and list out the nmap nse scripts that potentially match.
 <br />
 Example:<br />